| |

 |

-roughly 2000 inhabitants, 95% of whom are Melanesians or Kanaks.
-For traditional,
+are roughly 2000 inhabitants, 95% of whom are Melanesians or

-is divided rather like a cake and the Kunies live scattered around the
+The island is divided rather like a cake and the Kunies live

-general stores, the market, a bank and the post office.
+a pharmacy, a general store, the market, a bank and the post

 |